Skip to Content

 Key Largo is known to be a bit of a foodie paradise with a lot of amazing restaurants to enjoy including fabulous, fresh seafood restaurants.

+While on vacation, we love to sample unique food in the area.
 If you want to try something Key Largo orientated we would suggest two dishes: Conch and Key Lime Pie.

 If you aren’t sure what Conch is (don’t worry we didn’t know either!!) it is kind of like a sea snail.
 It is a a tropical marine animal with a spiral shell.
 You eat the meat inside the shell.
 It has been known to be a bit chewy.